grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 //oldString is still "rrrr", newString is "llll"
 ```

-When I want to have a date later by five days than another date:
+When I want to move a date forward by five days:

 ```csharp
 DateTime oldDate = DateTime.Now;